What to Do if My Baby Will Only Sleep on Me or While Being Held?

 FAQs:

-Take care not to push your baby’s wake windows (so they don’t end up overtired), create the optimal sleep environment, establish a consistent bedtime routine, use a swaddle (if appropriate) or a sleep sack, stay one step ahead of reflux and gradually diminish the amount of time you spend holding your baby so they are going into their crib or bassinet, drowsy but awake.
+If your baby only sleeps on you, take care not to push your baby’s wake windows (so they don’t end up overtired), create the optimal sleep environment, establish a consistent bedtime routine, use a swaddle (if appropriate) or a sleep sack, stay one step ahead of reflux and gradually diminish the amount of time you spend holding your baby so they are going into their crib or bassinet, sleepy but still awake.

-You can get your baby to be a strong, independent sleeper by consistently placing them down, drowsy but awake, and applying a consistent sleep training approach.
-The Smart Sleep Coach by Pampers appcan be a great support in this transition.
+You can get your baby to be a strong, independent sleeper by consistently placing them down, calm and sleepy but still awake, and ensuring their sleep fundamentals such as a biologically aligned sleep schedule, consistent routine, and optimal sleep environment are set.
+For some babies applying a consistent sleep training approach can help your baby sleep without being held.
+The Smart Sleep Coach by Pampers app can be a great support for helping you find a method of sleep training that you’re comfortable with for this transition.

-Of course all things come to an end at some point, but contact naps and the need for contact to fall asleep can become challenging sleep crutches as your baby becomes a toddler and young child.
-It’s biologically normal for newborns to need this contact, but absolutely ok for you to start weaning them off that support around the age of 3-4 months.
+Of course all things come to an end at some point but contact naps and the need for contact to fall asleep can become challenging sleep crutches as your baby becomes a toddler and young child.
+It’s biologically normal for newborns to need this contact napping, but it’s ok for you to start weaning them off that support around the age of 3-4 months.

-Around the age of 3-4 months is a good time to start weaning your baby off contact naps and needing to fall asleep on you.
+Around the age of 3-4 months is a good time to start weaning your baby off contact naps and needing to be held to to fall asleep.

 Take a Short Assessment to Get Your Custom Sleep Plan